traceonio/flutter_aws_iot_device/README.md

 }
 ```

-What about private keys the like?
+What about private keys and the like?
 Well, using Cognito credentials means you don't need that stuff.